mcskinner/docker-nginx/README.md

 This repository contains a **Dockerfile** for a minimal installation of the [NGINX](http://nginx.org/en/) HTTP server.

+For more detail on how this works, visit [blog.mcskinner.com](http://blog.mcskinner.com/2016/04/17/behold-dockerfiles/).

 ### Base Docker Image

 * [ubuntu:14.04](https://hub.docker.com/_/ubuntu/)